 FAQs

-- Time domain reflectometers can used for testing long cable runs and find the breaks in cable, reducing the size and frequency of expensive cable repairs and reduces undesired span replacements.
+- Time domain reflectometers can be used for testing long cable runs and finding the breaks in cables, reducing the size and frequency of expensive cable repairs and reducing undesired span replacements.

 What does a time domain reflectometer measure?

-- Time domain reflectometer is testing device that produces an energy pulse or step on cable for finding location and magnitude of cable faults, breaks, terminations or other events along the length of a conductive cable.
+- A time domain reflectometer is a testing device that produces an energy pulse or step on a cable for finding the location and magnitude of cable faults, breaks, terminations, or other events along the length of a conductive cable.

-- It is remote sensing electrical instrument technique that used for many years for finding spatial location and objects natures.
-The early type of TDR from 1930s that is commonly known is RADAR.
+- It is a remote sensing electrical instrument technique that has been used for many years for finding spatial location and object nature.
+The early type of TDR from the 1930s that is commonly known is radar.

 What is an example of a TDR?

-- Simple TDR measuring of cable length with broadband oscilloscope, It shows TDR trace of 15 foot long cable, the delta t of 47,8 ns between signal of starting step and reflected signal used for measuring cable length.
+- Simple TDR measuring of cable length with a broadband oscilloscope shows the TDR trace of a 15-foot-long cable with a delta t of 47.8 ns between the signal of the starting step and the reflected signal used for measuring cable length.

 What is the reason for TDR?